Eyjafjörður Fjord in North-Iceland - part I - Hrísey Island - the Pearl of Eyjafjörður

 In the summer of 2017, the Bjórböðin Beer spa opened at Árskógssandur.

 At the Beer Spa, you can bathe in young beer in wooden kegs.
-I often visit the restaurant of the Beer Spa and got a peek into the spa to see what it looked like.
+I often visit the restaurant in the Beer Spa and got a peek into the spa to see what it looked like.

 Bjórböðin Beer spa